iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 * `private-key` which is mapped to the `hornet-private-key` Secret.
 * `secrets-volume` an `emptyDir` internal volume where the Hornet Node private key will be actually copied.

-The Pod definition within the Statefulset contains one initialization container (`create-volumes`) and one regular container (`hornet`).
+The Pod definition within the StatefulSet contains one initialization container (`create-volumes`) and one regular container (`hornet`).
 The initialization container is in charge of preparing the corresponding volumes so that the `hornet` container volume mounts are ready to be used with the proper files inside and suitable permissions.
-In fact, the initialization container copies the Hornet Node private key and peering configuration so that each Hornet is bound to its own different private key and peering details.
+In fact, the initialization container copies the Hornet Node private key and peering configuration so that each Hornet is bound to its own private key and peering details.

-The `hornet` container declares the following volume mounts which are key to make Hornet run properly within its Pod:
+The `hornet` container declares the following volume mounts which are key to make the `hornet` container run properly within its Pod:

 * `/app/config.json` against the `configuration` volume.
 * `app/p2p2store` against the `p2pstore` subfolder of the `hornet-ledger` Persistent Volume.
 * `app/p2pstore/identity.key` against the transient, internal `secrets-volume` of the Pod.
 * `app/peering.json` against the `peering` subfolder of the `hornet-ledger` Persistent Volume.
 Please note that this is necessary as the peering configuration is dynamic and new peers might be added during the lifecycle of the Hornet Node.
-* `app/mainnetdb` against the `mainnetdb`subfolder of the  `hornet-ledger` Persistent Volume.
+* `app/mainnetdb` against the `mainnetdb` subfolder of the  `hornet-ledger` Persistent Volume (to store the database files).
-* `app/snapshots/mainnet` against the `snapshots` subfolder of the `hornet-ledger` Persistent Volume.
+* `app/snapshots/mainnet` against the `snapshots` subfolder of the `hornet-ledger` Persistent Volume (to store snapshots).

-Apart from that the Pod template configuration declares extra configuration details such as `liveness` and `readiness` probes, security contexts, and links to other resources such as the Secret that defines the dashboard authorization keys (actually mapped into environment variables).
+Apart from that, the Pod template configuration declares extra configuration details such as `liveness` and `readiness` probes, security contexts, and links to other resources such as the Secret that defines the dashboard credentials (actually mapped into environment variables).

 ### Services

-There are two different kind of Services used in our approach:
+There are two different kind of Services used in our blueprint:

-* A Node Port Service `hornet-rest` (declared by the `hornet-rest-service.yaml` manifest) that is just bound to the Statefulset and to the port `14265` of the Hornet Nodes.
+* A Node Port Service `hornet-rest` (declared by the `hornet-rest-service.yaml` manifest) that is just bound to the StatefulSet and to the port `14265` of the Hornet Nodes.
 Its purpose is to enable exposing the REST API endpoint of the Hornet nodes.
 The endpoint Pods of such a Service are those labeled as `app=hornet`.

-* One Node Port Service (`hornet-0`, `hornet-1`, `hornet-n`) per Hornet Node, declared by the `hornet-service.yaml` manifest.
+* One Node Port Service (`hornet-0`, `hornet-1`, ..., `hornet-n`) per Hornet Node, declared by the `hornet-service.yaml` manifest.
 These Node Port Services are intended to expose access to the individual dashboard, gossip and autopeering endpoints of each node.
 Thus, it is *only bound to one and only one Hornet Node*.
 For this purpose its configuration includes `externalTrafficPolicy` `local` and a selector named `statefulset.kubernetes.io/pod-name: hornet-set-x` where `x` corresponds to the Pod number of the Hornet Node the Service is bound to.
 Under the hood the one-click script takes care of creating as many Services of this type as needed.

 ### Ingress Controller `hornet-ingress`

 The Ingress Controller `hornet-ingress` is configured so that the `hornet-rest` Service can be externally load balanced.
-There are two path mappings `/api` which backend is the  `hornet-rest` Service and `/` which backend is the dashboard of the `hornet-0` Service.
-The latter is just for convenience reasons.
+There are two path mappings, `/api` which backend is the  `hornet-rest` Service and `/` which backend is the dashboard of the `hornet-0` Service.
+The latter is just for convenience reasons of this blueprint.
 In the default configuration the `kubernetes.io/ingress.class` is `nginx` but that can be overridden for specific cloud environments (see below).

 ### ConfigMap and Secrets